Enrique Peña Nieto: Early life and education

 Enrique Peña Nieto was born on 20 July 1966 in Atlacomulco, State of Mexico, a city 55 mi northwest of Mexico City.
 He is the oldest of four siblings; his father, Gilberto Enrique Peña del Mazo, was an electrical engineer; his mother, María del Perpetuo Socorro Ofelia Nieto Sánchez, was a schoolteacher.
-He is the nephew of two former governors of the State of México: on his mother's side, Arturo Montiel; on his father's, Alfredo del Mazo González.
-He attended Denis Hall School in Alfred, Maine, during one year of junior high school in 1979 to learn English.
+He was related to two former governors of the State of Mexico: Arturo Montiel on his mother's side and Alfredo del Mazo González on his father's side He attended Denis Hall School in Alfred, Maine, during his junior year of high school in 1979 to learn English.
 After living in Atlacomulco for the first 11 years of his life, Peña Nieto's family moved to the city of Toluca.

 In 1975, his father often took him to the campaign rallies of the State of Mexico's governor, Jorge Jiménez Cantú, a close friend of Peña del Mazo.
 The governor's successor was Alfredo del Mazo González, a cousin of Peña Nieto's father.
-During Del Mazo González's campaign in 1982, the fifteen-year-old Peña Nieto had his first direct contact with Mexican politics: he began delivering campaign literature in favor of his relative, a memory Peña Nieto recalls as the turning point and start of his deep interest in politics.
+During Del Mazo González's campaign in 1981, the fourteen-year-old Peña Nieto had his first direct contact with Mexican politics: he began delivering campaign literature in favor of his relative, a memory Peña Nieto recalls as the turning point and start of his deep interest in politics.

-In 1985 at the age of 18, Peña Nieto traveled to Mexico City and enrolled in the Panamerican University, where he earned a Bachelor of Arts (BA) degree in legal studies.
-Peña Nieto's academic thesis was found to contain some improper citations and plagiarism, which stirred controversy in May 2016.
+In 1985, at the age of 18, Peña Nieto traveled to Mexico City and enrolled at the Universidad Panamericana, where he studied law and later earned a law degree.
+Peña Nieto's academic thesis was found to contain plagiarism, which became a major public controversy in August 2016.
 Peña Nieto sought a master's degree in Business Administration (MBA) at the Instituto Tecnológico y de Estudios Superiores de Monterrey (ITESM), based in the State of Mexico.